 Following a two year search, God led a 37 year old pastor from the greater Washington DC area to serve as its senior leader.
 During the tenure of Pastor Larry Lane, the congregation transitioned into a new focus and emphasis that has laid a foundation for Kingdom ministry for years to come.
 A growing Hispanic congregation was established (Cristo Salva) on the campus of NC with its senior leader, Mark Volstad, serving on the church staff.
 Two major building projects were completed: The 18,000 square foot Children's Education Center and the 6000 square foot Cristo Salva sanctuary.

 In 2010, Andrew Burchett, a son who grew up at NC, was installed as the Lead Pastor and is shaping the vision and direction of NC as "a church that loves this city."
-The campus has seen continued growth and remodeling of spaces, the schools serving students from infant through 8th grade are a primary missions focus and we've continued to reach beyond our borders in partnership with a number of organizations to see God's kingdom advanced.
+The campus has seen continued growth and remodeling of spaces, the preschool serving infants through pre-kindergarten are a primary missions focus and we've continued to reach beyond our borders in partnership with a number of organizations to see God's kingdom advanced.
 The leadership and congregations are filled with faith and anticipation for the growth of Neighborhood Church and the impact her people will have on the north state and beyond.

 Archives Article From 1969